calblueprint/dccentralkitchen/docs/faq.md

 :::

 ::: faq How do I save at Healthy Corners stores?
 - **Low prices** - Healthy Corners keeps prices low for stores and customers.
 Prices are listed on each product in the app and on the Healthy Corners product and pricing lists at stores.
-- **SNAP matching** - If a store offers SNAP Matching, shoppers who purchase fresh or frozen products with SNAP can get more fresh or frozen products for free.
-To earn a $5 coupon for fresh for frozen products, spend at least $5 with SNAP at a participating store and include at least 1 item of fresh or frozen produce in your purchase.
+- **SNAP matching** - If a store offers SNAP Matching, shoppers who purchase one piece of a fresh or frozen fruit or vegetable using EBT can get a $5 coupon for fresh or frozen products.

 [comment]: <> (- **Healthy Rewards** - At select stores, earn points every time you buy Healthy Corners products including fresh produce, frozen produce, and healthy snacks.
 When you’ve earned 500 points, get $5 free!
 Look for “Healthy Rewards” on the store profile to find stores that offer this program. )
 :::